SoonQingRong/Simple-Guide-to-Performance-Metrics/README.md

 A simple guide to use understand how some of the often used performance metrics are calculated in machine learning

 # Project Aim
-This project aims to provide a step-by-step manual calculation as to how some of the oftern used performance metrics are calculated, namely
+This project aims to provide a step-by-step manual calculation as to how some of the oftern used performance metrics are calculated, namely:
 1. Precision
 2. Recall
 3. F1 Score